This is an annotated list of research studies (most are preprints) that are related to SARS-CoV2, COVID-19, and genetics.

 High prevalence of putative invasive pulmonary aspergillosis in critically ill COVID-19 patients 4/21/20

-A study out of France showing that 33% of patients admitted to the ICU for COVID-19 had invasive pulmonary aspergillosis, a fungal infection in the lungs.
+A study out of France showed that 33% of patients admitted to the ICU for COVID-19 had invasive pulmonary aspergillosis, a fungal infection in the lungs.
 Researchers knew to look for this because flu patients who die of pneumonia often also have invasive pulmonary aspergillosis.

 Genetic connection: There are several genetic variants that influence susceptibility to infection by invasive aspergillosis, including NF-kappa beta variants.